Skip to main content

 Enjoy a Meal at Washington's Home

-Food and beverages are available for purchase at the Mount Vernon Inn Restaurant, the Food Court Pavilion, and the Executive Orders food truck inside the estate.
+Food and beverages are available for purchase at the Mount Vernon Inn Restaurant, the Food Court and Pavilion, and the Executive Orders food truck inside the estate.

 Please note: Outside food and drink other than bottled water are prohibited on the estate.
 If you would like to bring bagged lunches, tables are available on a first-come, first-served basis in front of the Shops at Mount Vernon.